dewmaps/motl-test/content/about.md

 *Graphic Designers*: M.N.
 Kennedy, Andrea Villasenor

-The Newberry gratefully acknowledges loans from the American Geographical Society Library at UW-Milwaukee and The Museum of Contemporary Art Chicago. *Mapping Outside the Lines* is generously supported by Rand McNally.
+The Newberry gratefully acknowledges loans from the American Geographical Society Library at UW-Milwaukee and The Museum of Contemporary Art Chicago.

+*Mapping Outside the Lines* is generously supported by Rand McNally.

+{% figure 'randmcnallylogo' %}